 "The typical student is going to graduate with eight to 12 loans; one or two for each year of school, sometimes more," Kantrowitz says.
 Therefore, "it's very easy to lose track of your loans."

 When it comes to taking stock of who and how much you need to repay, Daniel Wrenne, CFP®, founder of Wrenne Financial Planning in Lexington, Kentucky, suggests checking out the National Student Loan Database System (NSLDS) for a big-picture view of your federal debt.
 "It's a government website, so it's different from your actual loan servicer," he says.
 "It's like your transcript of student loans."

 Once you've pinpointed all your loans, tally up the total owed to each lender, along with each interest rate.
-No need to rush it, and here's why: The majority of lenders offer a grace period before repayment begins—a perfect time to get everything in order.
-Six months is the norm for many federal loans and some private loans.
+The majority of lenders offer a grace period before repayment begins, so you generally have about six months to get things in order.

 Determine the Best Monthly Payment for You